Preconditioners for Fractional Diffusion Equations Based on the Spectral Symbol: Introduction

 and

-We recall here that $\mathbb{S}_n$ is symmetric and unitary and so it is the inverse of itself and that `essential spectral equivalence' means that all the eigenvalues of $\{\tau_n^{-1}(f)T_n(f)\}$ belong to an interval $[c, C]$ except possible $m$ outliers, not converging to zero as the matrix size tends to infinity.
-For generating functions with the order of their zero lying in the interval $[0,3]$ it is worth noticing that there are no outliers.
+We recall here that $\mathbb{S}_n$ is symmetric and orthogonal and so it coincides with its inverse and that `essential spectral equivalence' means that all the eigenvalues of $\{\tau_n^{-1}(f)T_n(f)\}_n$ belong to an interval $[c, C]$ except possible $m$ outliers, not converging to zero as the matrix size tends to infinity.
+In the case of generating functions with the order of their zero lying in the interval $[0,3]$ it is worth noticing that there are no outliers.

-According to the analysis given in the aforementioned works, the coefficient matrix of the system when the diffusion coefficients are constant and equal is a diagonal times a real SPD Toeplitz matrix with its generating function $\mathcal{F}_\alpha$ even, positive, and real, with a zero at zero of real positive order between one and two, plus a positive diagonal with constant entries that asymptotically tend to zero.
-Analysis shows that this matrix is present in the more general case where the diffusion coefficients are not constant neither equal, although a diagonal times skew-symmetric real Toeplitz matrix is then added at the coefficient matrix.
-Taking advantage of this fact, we propose a preconditioner $\mathcal{P}_{\mathcal{F}_\alpha}=D_n\tau_n(\mathcal{F}_\alpha)$, where $D_n$ is a suitable diagonal matrix defined in Section~\ref{sec:main}.
+According to the analysis given in the aforementioned works, the coefficient matrix of the corresponding linear system depends on the diffusion coefficients of the FDE.
+In the simplest case where they are constant and equal, the related matrix is a diagonal matrix multiplied by a real SPD Toeplitz matrix with its generating function $\mathcal{F}_\alpha$ being even, positive, and real, having a zero at zero of real positive order between one and two, plus a positive diagonal with constant entries that asymptotically tend to zero.
+Analysis shows that this matrix is present in the more general case where the diffusion coefficients are not constant and not equal to each other.
+In this case, a diagonal times skew-symmetric real Toeplitz matrix is then added to the coefficient matrix.
+Taking advantage of this fact, we propose the preconditioner $\mathcal{P}_{\mathcal{F}_\alpha}=D_n\tau_n(\mathcal{F}_\alpha)$, where $D_n$ is a suitable diagonal matrix defined in Section \ref{sec:main}.
 We show that this preconditioner can effectively keep the real part of the eigenvalues away from zero, while the sine transform keeps the cost per iteration $\mathcal{O}(n\log n)$, using a specific real algorithm or using the fast Fourier transform (FFT).
-It turns out that this preconditioner is very efficient and although that the structure preserving preconditioner given in~\cite{donatelli161} are more efficient in the one dimensional case, the proposed preconditioner is more efficient in two dimensions, than the proposed preconditioners in~\cite{moghaderi171}.
+It turns out that this preconditioner is very efficient and performs better, especially in multi-dimensional case, than the proposed preconditioners in \cite{donatelli161} and \cite{moghaderi171}.